cf73/humanity/content/collections/photography_contributions/robinson-projection.md

     content:
       -
         type: text
         text: 'The Robinson projection is neither equal-area nor conformal, abandoning both for a compromise.
 The creator felt that this produced a better overall view than could be achieved by adhering to either.
-The meridianscurve gently, avoiding extremes, but thereby stretch the poles into long lines instead of leaving them as points.'
+The meridians curve gently, avoiding extremes, but thereby stretch the poles into long lines instead of leaving them as points.'
   -
     type: paragraph
     content: